Gerry84/Election_Analysis/README.md

 ## Challenge Summary
 The analysis of counties show that:<br>
-There were three counties where people voted
+There were three counties where people voted <br>
 The name of the counties were:<br>
 * Jefferson
 * Denver